Keerthi-1821/COVID-19_Data_Analysis_and_Visualization_using_MySQL_and_PowerBI_2020-2024/README.md

 #### Original Dataset
 - The complete original COVID-19 dataset, which includes data from 2020 to 2024, can be accessed from the following source:
   [this link](https://ourworldindata.org/coronavirus)

-### SQL Scripts
+### COVID-19-Data-Analysis-and-Visualization/sqldb_setup/ Folder

 #### Database Setup
 - `sqldb_setup/table_definitions.sql`: Script to create the database schema and indexes.
 - `sqldb_setup/Table_DataImport.sql`: Script to import processed data from excel into MYSQL database.

 ### Queries and Views
-This file contains comprehensive SQL queries and in-depth analysis of the data.
+- `SQLQueriesandViews.sql` - This file contains comprehensive SQL queries and in-depth analysis of the data.
   It includes complex queries using temporary tables, stored procedures, and views, providing detailed insights into the dataset.

 ## Power BI Report
 - View the INTERACTIVE POWERBI report online using [this link](https://bit.ly/4bMZE7O)